ankitc9762/RAPP/rappDemo/HELP.md

 # Getting Started

 I am using the like query to fetch the top 10 data from the database.
+Query is pulling top 10 records based on the zipcode and i am doing the pattern matching.

 ### Reference Documentation